-- 5. For Current Address of Principal Business Office of Plant Operator, verify the principal name and address to which this form should be mailed.
-Include an attention line, room number, building designation, etc., to facilitate the future handling and processing of this form. - 6.
-For Preparer's Legal Name, verify the name to which this form should be mailed if different from Legal Name of Operator. - 7.
-For Current Address of Preparer's Office, verify the address to which this form should be mailed.
-Include an attention line, room number, building designation, etc., to facilitate the future handling and processing of this form, if preparer's address is different from the address of the Legal Name of Operator. - 8.
-For Is the Operator an Electric Utility; check "Yes" if so.
+- 5. For Current Address of Principal Business Office of Plant Operator, enter the principal name and address of where the operator's principal office is located.
+Include an attention line, room number, building designation, etc. - 6.
+For Preparer's Legal Name, enter the name if different from Legal Name of Operator. - 7.
+For Current Address of Preparer's Office enter preparer's current address if it is different from the address of the Legal Name of Operator. - 8.
+For Is the Operator an Electric Utility or Owned by an Electric Utility; check "Yes" if so.
 Otherwise check "No."